Libouchec: Administrative division

+Etymology

+The initial German name of the village of Libouchec was Königswald, meaning "king's forest".
+It was derived from the Latin name of the local forest, Regia silva.
+Libouchec was initially only the name of the local stream and was already used in 1169.
+As the Czech name of the settlement, it was first documented in 1543.

 Geography

 Libouchec is located about 9 km north of Ústí nad Labem.
-The municipal territory is very diverse and lies in fourth nature regions.
-The built-up area is situated in the valley of the brook Jílovský potok, which is part of the Most Basin lowland.
+The municipal territory is very diverse and lies on the border of four nature regions.
+The built-up area is situated in the valley of the stream Jílovský potok, which is part of the Most Basin.
 The valley separates the Central Bohemian Uplands and the eastern tip of the Ore Mountains.
-The northeastern part of the municipality extends into the Elbe Sandstone Mountains and includes the highest point of the municipality, Nad Stěnami at 623 m above sea level.
+The northeastern part of the municipality extends into the Elbe Sandstone Mountains and includes the highest point of the municipality, which is the ridge Nad Stěnami at 623 m above sea level.

 History

 The first settlers of the area were Celts and Germanic peoples, and from the 5th century Slavs.
 The first written mention of a fortress in the area is from 1169.
-In the 13th century, a settlement called Regis Silva ("King's forest" in Latin) was founded around the fortress.
-The first written mention of the settlement is from 1352.
-Libouchec gained its Czech name after the local stream and the name was first documented in 1543.
+In the 13th century, a settlement called Regis Silva was founded around the fortress.
+The first written mention of this settlement that became known as Libouchec is from 1352.

 An important salt trail was running through Libouchec.
 Salt was carried from here to Děčín where it was embarked and sent to inland.
 There started an important production in manufacture in the end of feudalism (buttons, textile, primitive machines).
 In the 16th century, the nobility from Bynov began with logging and mining of ore and silver.
 In the 19th century, its surroundings were an industrial region.
 There began the production of velvet, liqueurs, mustard and agricultural machines.

 Important was the railway which led from Duchcov to Děčín.
 It was built in 1869 and was the most expensive railway in the country being built at that time.
 The operation of this railway was abolished in 2008.